 To Think Differently About Performance

-Charles Darwin once wrote: “It’s not the strongest of the species that survives, nor the most intelligent, but the most adaptable to change.”
+Charles Darwin how to make an essay appear longer once wrote: “It’s not the strongest of the species that survives, nor the most intelligent, but the most adaptable to change.”

 Today’s rapidly evolving economy is forcing organizations to think differently about how they run their businesses.
-Traditional management processes, systems, and tools are being stretched to their snapping point requiring companies to make leaner and smarter talent management decisions and thus requiring a more agile and adaptable workforce that can effectively respond to, and take advantage of these dynamically changing markets.
+Traditional management processes, systems, and tools are being stretched to their snapping example of a position paper in apa format point requiring companies to make leaner and smarter talent management decisions and thus requiring a more agile and adaptable workforce that can effectively respond to, and take advantage of these dynamically changing markets.

 However, further research is showing that today, our executives work more hours per week with much greater pressure than ever before.
 The resulting increase in stress and fatigue is leaving our executives susceptible to accelerated aging, burnout, and even chronic disease.
 Unfortunately, research teaches us that the health, and wellbeing of the individual is at great cost of the organization, as our health is the raw fuel that drives resilience against stress, raises employee engagement and increases capacity for adaptability.
 In other words, the exact ingredients Charles Darwin highlighted necessary for species survival are also required for organisational survival.